 NOTICE: Please do not attach your academic transcripts to your employment application.
 The hiring department will verify candidates’ education as part of the background screening process prior to extending any job offers.

 Knowledge, Skills, Abilities & Other Characteristics

-- Knowledge of clinical and public health microbiology on issues related to communicable and sexually transmitted diseases, including quality control and laboratory safety.
+- Knowledge of clinical and/or public health microbiology on issues related to communicable and sexually transmitted diseases, including quality control and laboratory safety.

 - Knowledge of laws, rules and regulations governing the operation of a public health laboratory.

 - Knowledge of regulatory standards and accreditation agencies relevant to assigned work areas to assure laboratory certifications and standards are maintained.

 - Knowledge of common causes and modes of transmission of communicable diseases and emerging pathogens of public health importance.

 - Knowledge of health and safety precautions and procedures required in a laboratory setting.